Local Cron Management¶

 Once a year on January 1st |

 As you type the expression, a live description is shown below the field (e.g. "At 00:00 on day-of-month 1").
+Use it to confirm the schedule before saving.

 Editing a Cron Job¶